-1.5 million houses or bust…is it really feasible ?
+UK government housebuilding targets: 1.5 million houses or bust…is it really feasible ?

-Starmer’s latest hobby-horse, which was given an outing in the media recently by his housing minister and deputy Angela Rayner, would seem to be setting his party up for failure…..
+Starmer’s latest 'hobby-horse', which was given an outing in the media recently by his housing minister and deputy Angela Rayner, would seem to be setting his party up for failure…..

-Almost everyone with any knowledge of the house-building industry seems to agree that under the circumstances we’re likely to see during the remaining 4.5 years of Labour’s term, building this many houses just isn’t feasible.
+Almost everyone with any knowledge of the house-building industry seems to agree that under the circumstances we’re likely to see during the remaining 4 years of Labour’s term, building this many houses just isn’t feasible.
 The majority of our Local Authorities, who will be directly responsible for achieving the target in their areas, endorse this view.

 Starmer is thus either a) just not listening or b) convinced that he is right and everyone else is wrong (or indeed both!)….Moreover, by setting himself and his party a fixed target such as this, he is virtually guaranteeing his government will be found wanting come the much-awaited ‘reckoning’ before the next election.

 Thanks to post-Brexit restrictions on EU immigrant workers, on which the building trade depended before 2021, and a decline in UK recruiting to the industry since then, numbers entering the building trade have declined.
-We simply don't have sufficient of the many trades-people with the wide variety of skill-sets needed to build the houses themselves, and the infrastructure that supports them.
+We simply don't have sufficient of the many trades-people with the wide variety of skill-sets needed to build the houses and the infrastructure that supports them.

-Our Blairite obsession since the early noughties with sending everyone to university has a lot to answer for here.
-The construction industry workforce was briefly a bit more buoyant at the peak of building in 2022, but still only managed less than 200,000 houses that year.
+The Blairite obsession with sending everyone to university, which first became rampant in the early noughties and has continued ever since, has a lot to answer for here.
+It deterred young people from taking up trades in favour of mediocre qualifications which gave them little or no advantage...and a whole lot of personal debt.
+The construction industry workforce was briefly a bit more buoyant at the peak of building in 2022, relying largely on immigrant labour, but still only managed less than 200,000 houses that year.
 We would therefore need to build up the industry again to well beyond the 2022 level even to attempt the 330,000 figure that would be required every year to meet Starmer’s ill-conceived target.
-There is also still a class-prejudice against ‘trades’ generally, which can deter would be candidates from choosing building-related occupations, so this, combined with a marked reluctance of our young people to make a career in the trade, makes this a tall order.
+This will be impossible in the face of new much tighter rules on immigration - few foreign graduates will want to come here to become brickies !

 An additional problem the industry faces is that the remaining workforce it still has is an ageing one, with many already over 50 and set to move into less physically exacting jobs and / or retire from the industry altogether whenever they can.
 Even 'our Angela', impressive a figure though she undoubtedly is in her hard hat and Hi-Vis jacket posing for the cameras, won't be able to make any impression on this hard reality.
 I have even heard talk of co-opting those on long-term sickness benefit to help out – anyone with any experience of the skills and the sheer physical stamina required in being a ‘brickie’ will realise how daft that idea is!

-The problem is that we would need a completely different mix to satisfy the real housing need we’re faced with in UK.
+The problem is that we would need a completely different housing mix to satisfy the real need we’re faced with in UK.
 To meet the demand at the first-time-buyer entry level, approx. 40-50% of the 1.5M proposed would need to be affordable, and these would need to be priced much more reasonably at say £100k-£150k to enable the people who need them to obtain adequate mortgage funding.
 This combination would simply not be profitable for the developers, who just wouldn’t agree to it, and would either decline to build or go out of business altogether.

 But couldn't the government just force the industry to comply ?